frictionlessdata/datapackage-v2-draft/content/docs/specifications/table-schema.md

 }
 ```

-When the property `categoriesOrdered` is `false` or not present, implementations `SHOULD` assume that the levels of the categorical do not have a natural order.
+When the property `categoriesOrdered` is `false` or not present, implementations `SHOULD` assume that the categories do not have a natural order.

-Although the `categories` property restricts a field to a finite set of possible values, similar to an [`enum`](#enum) constraint, they explicitly indicate that the field `MAY` be loaded as a categorical data type if supported by the implementation.
-By contrast, `enum` constraints restrict values of a field, but `SHOULD` not change the data type of the field when loaded.

-`enum` constraints `MAY` be added to fields with the `categories` property, but when added, the values in the `enum` constraint `MUST` be a subset of the logical values defined in `categories`.
+An `enum` constraint `MAY` be added to a field with a `categories` property, but if so, the `enum` values `MUST` be a subset of the values in `categories`.

 #### `missingValues`